 Not all of the operations work the same, some may yield different results.
-Have a private consultation with Dr. David Kim, Dr. Bridget Holden, and their staff of dietitians and patient advocates.
-Dr. Kim has treated over 6,000 successful patients.
+Have a private consultation with Dr. David Kim, Dr. Bridget Holden, Dr. Manuel Castro, or Dr. Hien Le, and their staff of dietitians and patient advocates.
+Dr. Kim and his team have treated over 6,000 successful patients.
 They will help you find a successful operation designed to fit your personal needs and lifestyle.

 Are there risks to bariatric surgery?

 All surgical procedures, whether bariatric or otherwise, have some level of risk.
 Each laparoscopic weight loss surgery procedure that we offer has different benefits and risks that are associated with it.
 Dr. Kim, Dr. Holden, Dr. Manuel Castro, Dr. Hien Le and our staff will make sure that you are fully informed of these benefits and risks.
 We are one of the few laparoscopic weight loss surgery centers in the Dallas, Fort Worth, and Frisco, Texas area to be designated as a “Center of Excellence®” by the American Society for Metabolic & Bariatric Surgery (ASMBS).
 Our practice has established this national recognition because we have some of the most effective results and lowest complication rates in the country.
 His reputation of safety and effective surgery for the past decade of dedication to the field of bariatrics has led to the longest standing “Center of Excellence®” in Texas.